 Life insurance benefits and settlements for home and car insurance claims are generally not considered to be taxable income.
-So as you file your taxes this year, you probably won’t have to dig out insurance-claims documents.
+As you file your taxes this year, you probably won’t have to dig out insurance-claims documents.

-But as you might expect, the tax collector does try to find some sneaky ways to reach into your wallet.
-In certain narrow cases, your state or the federal government may claim a share of insurance money, explains Conrad Davis, a certified public accountant and partner with Ueltzen & Co. in Sacramento, Calif.
+But as you might expect, there are certain cases where your state or the federal government may claim a share of the insurance money, explains Conrad Davis, a certified public accountant and partner with Ueltzen & Co. in Sacramento, Calif.